Rebo1c4/ai-monitoring-watson-aiops-project/README.md

-# ai-monitoring-watson-aiops-project
+# 📡 AI Monitoring & Automation Project: Netcool + Watson AIOps

-Project summary: Modernizing Telecom Monitoring with IBM Netcool &amp; Watson AIOps
+**Project summary:** Modernizing Telecom Monitoring with IBM Netcool & Watson AIOps

 I led the modernization of a large-scale event and performance monitoring system for a telecom provider in Latin America, combining **IBM Netcool**, **IoT sensors**, and **Watson AIOps** to enable predictive insights and reduce operational noise.